DevRamona/word-wander/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped build and improve Word Wander
-- Special thanks to language learning experts who provided guidance on effective learning methodologies